-- Ending homelessness for all persons by using local data to serve everyone experiencing homelessness in PBC; taking into account the difficulties faced by subpopulations, such as veterans, youth, families, and those who are chronically homeless; conducting outreach, and identifying characteristics of and customizing housing and services to those who have the greatest need and the longest history of homelessness. - Creating a systemic response to homelessness by using system performance measures to determine how effectively they are serving people experiencing homelessness; using a coordinated entry process to promote choice, coordinate homeless assistance and mainstream housing, and services to ensure people experiencing homelessness receive assistance quickly, and make homelessness assistance open, inclusive and transparent. - Developing partnerships with housing and service providers specializing in mental illness, substance abuse, employment, and related activities to help program participants achieve self-sufficiency.
-Strategically allocating and using resources by using data to improve resource utilization, program quality, performance, and cost-effectiveness and using an evidence-based approach using data and evidence to evaluate local programs' impact and cost-effectiveness.

-- Increasing employment by working with local employment agencies and employers to prioritize training and employment opportunities and creating partnerships with private and public organizations to promote employment. - Providing Flexibility for Housing First with Service Participation Requirements by ensuring a Housing First model to stabilize program participants and then allowing for service requirements to promote essential outcomes, such as increased salary, sobriety, employment, and social connections, that do not compromise housing stability.
+- Ending homelessness for all persons To end homelessness, CoCs should identify, engage, and effectively serve all persons experiencing homelessness.
+CoCs should measure their performance based on local data that consider the challenges faced by all subpopulations experiencing homelessness in the geographic area (e.g., veterans, youth, families, those experiencing chronic homelessness, and people with disabilities, including those living with HIV/AIDS).
+CoCs should partner with housing, health care, and supportive services providers to expand housing options, such as permanent supportive housing, housing subsidies, and rapid rehousing.
+Additionally, CoCs should use local data to determine the characteristics of individuals and families with the highest needs and longest experiences of homelessness to develop housing and supportive services tailored to their needs. - Creating a systemic response to homelessness by using system performance measures to determine how effectively they are serving people experiencing homelessness; using a coordinated entry process to promote choice, coordinate homeless assistance and mainstream housing, and services to ensure people experiencing homelessness receive assistance quickly, and make homelessness assistance open, inclusive and transparent. - Developing partnerships with housing and service providers specializing in mental illness, substance abuse, employment, and related activities to help program participants achieve self-sufficiency.
+Strategically allocating and using resources by using data to improve resource utilization, program quality, performance, and cost-effectiveness and using an evidence-based approach using data and evidence to evaluate local programs' impact and cost-effectiveness. - Increasing employment by working with local employment agencies and employers to prioritize training and employment opportunities and creating partnerships with private and public organizations to promote employment. - Providing Flexibility for Housing First with Service Participation Requirements by ensuring a Housing First model to stabilize program participants and then allowing for service requirements to promote essential outcomes, such as increased salary, sobriety, employment, and social connections that do not compromise housing stability.